cmfunderburk/vmt-dev/docs/2_technical_manual.md

 2.  **Decision**: Based on the perception snapshot, agents decide on actions and establish trade pairings using a **three-pass algorithm**:
     *   **Pass 1: Target Selection & Preference Ranking** — Each agent (processed in ID order) evaluates all visible neighbors and builds a ranked preference list.
 Preferences are ranked by **distance-discounted surplus** = `surplus × β^distance`, where β is the discount factor and distance is Manhattan distance.
-        - **Money-Aware Surplus Calculation** (Phase 2+): In `money_only` and `mixed` regimes, agents use `estimate_money_aware_surplus()` which evaluates all allowed exchange pairs (A↔M, B↔M for money_only; A↔M, B↔M, A↔B for mixed) and returns the highest feasible surplus with money-first tie-breaking.
-        - **Barter-Only Surplus** (Legacy): In `barter_only` regime, agents use `compute_surplus()` which evaluates only A↔B exchanges, preserving bit-identical backward compatibility.
+        - **Barter Surplus Calculation**: Agents use `compute_surplus()` which evaluates A↔B barter exchanges only.
-        - **Inventory Feasibility**: Both surplus estimators check inventory constraints to prevent pairing when trades are impossible (e.g., if neither agent has goods or money to exchange).
+        - **Inventory Feasibility**: The surplus estimator checks inventory constraints to prevent pairing when trades are impossible (e.g., if neither agent has goods to exchange).
-        - **Money-First Priority**: When multiple exchange pairs offer equal surplus, monetary exchanges are preferred: A↔M (priority 0) > B↔M (priority 1) > A↔B (priority 2).
         - **⚠️ Important Limitation**: The surplus estimator uses **quote overlaps** (bid - ask price differences) as a heuristic proxy for actual utility gains.
 Quote overlaps may not perfectly predict true utility changes, especially with non-linear utility functions (CES, Quadratic) where the relationship between MRS and utility depends on function curvature.
 However, once paired, agents execute the ACTUAL best trade using full utility calculations, so they still achieve good outcomes.
 This design trades perfect accuracy for performance: O(1) per neighbor vs O(dA_max × prices) for exact calculation.
-See `estimate_money_aware_surplus()` documentation for details.
     *   Agents skip neighbors in cooldown.
 Already-paired agents validate their pairing and maintain target lock.
     *   **Pass 2: Mutual Consent Pairing** — Agents who mutually list each other as their top choice are paired via "mutual consent."
 Lower-ID agent executes the pairing to avoid duplication.
 Cooldowns are cleared for both agents.
     *   **Pass 3: Best-Available Fallback** — Unpaired agents with remaining preferences use **surplus-based greedy matching**: all potential pairings are sorted by descending discounted surplus, and pairs are greedily assigned in order.
 When an agent claims a partner, that partner's target is updated to point back at the claimer (reciprocal commitment).